Undergraduate and master's degrees for humanitarian and development health careers

 However, most master's programs and diplomas in global health do not cover general aspects of international cooperation and humanitarian action, or practical aspects related to how to assess the needs of the population, design relevant actions, implement them, and monitor and evaluate them.

-Some master's programs address humanitarian action from a specific sector such as health, covering in part both specific health issues and everything related to the functioning of the humanitarian system in emergencies or the management of the project cycle.
-These programs, however, are scarce.
-Fortunately, some master's degrees in public health or global health also allow a selection of subjects (or "concentration") adapted to different topics, which can make it possible to develop a curriculum tailored to the needs of the student.
+Some master's degrees address humanitarian action from a specific sector such as health, covering both health-specific topics and aspects related to the functioning of the humanitarian system in emergencies and project cycle management.
+These programmes are, however, scarce.
+Fortunately, some public health or global health master's degrees also allow students to select a set of modules (or "concentration") tailored to different themes, making it possible to build a programme of study suited to individual needs.

 Those who already have an adequate background in public or global health may choose to complete it directly with a program of studies that covers those aspects of international cooperation and humanitarian action that they are unfamiliar with.

-Many universities offer master's programs in these fields, featuring various titles and curricula.
-The curricula of these courses are designed to train students in the management of international cooperation projects and programs.
-To achieve this, they include subjects on sociology, economics, and the geopolitical context of different countries and regions, as well as project cycle management, social science research, international development cooperation policies, and the involved actors.
-Additionally, they cover topics such as human rights, gender, the environment, and migration.
-Some of these master's programs provide specific training in humanitarian action, distinguishing it from more transformative development approaches.
+Many universities offer master's programmes on these topics, with different names and curricula.
+These programmes are designed to train students in project management and international development programmes.
+To this end, they include modules on sociology, economics, and the geopolitical context of different countries and regions, project cycle management, social science research, international development cooperation policies and the actors involved, and other topics such as human rights, gender, the environment, and migration.
+Some of these master's degrees include specific training on humanitarian action, differentiated from more transformative development approaches.

-Other master's programs focus directly on humanitarian action, exploring topics related to conflicts, forced displacement, international humanitarian law, disaster risk management, and even humanitarian logistics in greater depth than other programs.
+Other master's degrees focus directly on humanitarian action, covering in greater depth than others topics related to conflict, forced displacement, international humanitarian law, disaster risk management, and even humanitarian logistics.

-Some institutions offer specialized courses that are shorter than a master's program and often much more practical.
-These courses usually cover more specific topics, such as project and program management in cooperation and humanitarian action.
-The best programs, like those from the Institut Bioforce, include a field placement period (sometimes up to six months) and are highly regarded by numerous humanitarian and international cooperation organizations.
+Some institutions offer specialised courses, shorter than a master's degree and often far more practical.
+They tend to focus on more specific topics, such as humanitarian and development project and programme management.
+The best ones include a field placement period (sometimes up to 6 months) and are highly regarded by many humanitarian and international development organisations.

 External links